imarvin/react_autocomplete_address/README.md

-This is a simple react app that has an address search bar with autocomplete feature with a corrresponding address form that autofills from the suggested address.
-Doing a Search will fetch api from Estated which returns and display the raw data.
+This is a simple react app that has an address search bar with autocomplete feature.<br/>

+The corrresponding address form will autofill when a suggested address is selected.<br/>

+The Address form can also be manually populated.<br/>

+Doing a Search will fetch from the Estated api which returns and display the raw data.<br/>

 Preview url: https://imarvin.github.io/react_autocomplete_address/

-The api token has limited number of requests so at some point the Search functionality may stop working.
+The Estated api token has limited number of requests so at some point the Search functionality may stop working.
 However, the address search autocomplete should still work.